 - A properly sized bridge must have the capacity to accommodate a 1 in 100-year runoff event.
 This does not mean it will occur only once in every 100 years.
-It means that there is a one percent probability of such an event occurring in any given year. - Bridges must be designed such that the velocity of the stream flow through the structure at a peak flow of this magnitude does not exceed 3 m/sec (9.8 ft/sec). - All work in the wetted portion of the watercourse work shall be isolated from the stream flow with cofferdam(s) such that there is an unobstructed area maintained throughout the construction that is of sufficient width to allow for fish passage and water flow.
+It means that there is a one percent probability of such an event occurring in any given year. - All work in the wetted portion of the watercourse work shall be isolated from the stream flow with cofferdam(s) such that there is an unobstructed area maintained throughout the construction that is of sufficient width to allow for fish passage and water flow.
 A good practice is to leave at least two-thirds of the channel unobstructed at all times.
-The height of the cofferdam(s) shall be sufficient so that it does not get overtopped during heavy rain or sudden high-water event.
-The bridge must cross the watercourse where the channel is straightest and narrowest, and the banks are stable.
+The height of the cofferdam(s) shall be sufficient so that it does not get overtopped during heavy rain or sudden high-water event. - The bridge must cross the watercourse where the channel is straightest and narrowest, and the banks are stable.
 Note: During the construction of a new bridge, the realignment of a stream to ensure a 90-degree crossing or to straighten or alter the stream channel in any way is not permitted under the Watercourse Alteration Certification Program.
-If a stream realignment is being proposed, an application for a standard watercourse and wetland alteration permit must be made using the online application program. - The abutments must be situated landward of the shoulder of the banks of the watercourse and aligned so as not to cause the flow to be directed into the banks of the watercourse. - The base of the abutments must be set below the thalweg such that the base is below the possible depth of scour, or otherwise protected from scour by locating the abutments outside the expected high-water line and armoring them appropriately. - The rise (distance from the stream bed to the underside of stringers) of bridges must provide sufficient clearance for ice flows, debris, and navigation (in compliance with the Canadian Navigable Waters Act).
+If a stream realignment is being proposed, an application for a standard watercourse and wetland alteration permit must be made using the online application program.

+- The abutments must be situated landward of the shoulder of the banks of the watercourse and aligned so as not to cause the flow to be directed into the banks of the watercourse. - The base of the abutments must be set below the thalweg such that the base is below the possible depth of scour, or otherwise protected from scour by locating the abutments outside the expected high-water line and armoring them appropriately. - The rise (distance from the stream bed to the underside of stringers) of bridges must provide sufficient clearance for ice flows, debris, and navigation (in compliance with the Canadian Navigable Waters Act).

-8.6 BRIDGE MATERIAL
+7.6 BRIDGE MATERIAL